Feyerabend/bb/workbook/projects/ch04/text/TEXT.md

 We also add bold text by drawing the same as with normal text, only one pixel to the right.

+File: `text2.py`.
 Sample scale = 0.75, with styles NORMAL, BOLD, SLANTED, SLANTEDBOLD.
-Text save as image in PPM format.
+Text saved as image in PPM format.

 ![text2](../../assets/images/text2.png)